rebuy-de/rb-forms-barcode/README.md

 ### Features

 * Fully Xamarin.Forms compatible.
 Add elements on top and adapt the ui to your needs.
-* Lots of configuration options, bindable properties and events.
-E.g. torch control or preview freezing.
+* Lots of configuration options, bindable properties and events: Torch control, rotation support, preview freezing and other fine grained controls.
-* Continuous scanning!
+* Build for continuous scanning!
 * Utilizing [Google Play Services Vision API](https://developers.google.com/vision/) on Android for best possible barcode scanning performance.

 ## Setup